spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub.md

-# AMQP to Azure Event Hub
+# AMQP to Azure Event Hub and Service Bus

 Importing Data from RabbitMQ into Azure Data Explorer via Event Hubs